Long before he was Scotty on Star Trek, World War II hero James "Jimmy" Doohan was known as the "craziest pilot in the Canadian air force."

 By 1940, James Doohan had worked his way up to the rank of lieutenant and was sent over to England with the 14th Field Artillery Regiment of the 3rd Canadian Infantry Division.

 James Doohan seemed to have fate on his side that historic day as he led his men onto the beaches of Normandy.
 They miraculously managed to cross over the beaches without setting off any of the mines.
-The Canadians secured their objective before noon and troops continued to flood in throughout the day and consequently transformed the beaches that had been an Axis death trap that morning into an Allied foothold by night.
+The Canadians secured their objective before noon.
+Troops continued to flood in throughout the day and consequently transformed the beaches that had been an Axis death trap that morning into an Allied foothold by night.

 Doohan managed to take out two German snipers, but would not emerge from D-Day entirely unscathed.